masinde70/Algorithms/README.md

 # Hash Table
 A data structure that provides fast insertion, deletion and lookup of key/value pairs.
  Under the hood, a sh table uses a dynamic array of linked lists to efficiently store key/value pair.
-When inserting a key/value pair, a hash function first maps the key, which is typically a string or any data that can be hashed
+When inserting a key/value pair, a hash function first maps the key, which is typically a string or any data that can be hashed.

+# K-ary Tree
+A tree whose nodes have up to k child-nodes.
+A **binary tree** is a k-ary tree where **k == 2**.